-- Additionally, the quality control associate also verifies the procedure documents that need to follow.
+- Additionally, the quality control associate verifies the procedure documents that need to follow.

-- The data entry personnel will track the receipt of CRF pages and performs the data entery into the database.
+- The data entry personnel will track the receipt of CRF pages and performs data entry into the database.

 Medical Coding Associate

-- The medical coder assigns codes to diagnoses and procedures, using ICD (International Classification of Diseases), CPT (Current Procedural Terminology) codes or other such platforms.
+- The medical coder assigns codes to diagnoses and procedures using ICD (International Classification of Diseases), CPT (Current Procedural Terminology) codes, or other similar platforms.

-- Medical coder will do coding for adverse events, medical history, co-illnesses, and concomitant medication administered during the study in data management.
+- The medical coder will do coding for adverse events, medical history, co-illnesses, and concomitant medication administered during the study in data management.

 Standard Operating Procedures (SOP) for data management in clinical trials

-- Standard Operating Procedures (SOPs) are uniformly written procedures, which contain detailed instructions to record routine operations, processes, and practices that need to be followed in a clinical trial.
+- Standard Operating Procedures (SOPs) are uniformly written procedures, which contain instructions to record routine operations, processes, and practices that one need to follow in a clinical trial.

 - These SOPs play an integral part in clinical research and help to handle the standard practices and daily processes to execute the research tasks concerning institutional, federal, and state guidelines.

-- The SOPs should contain adequate detail in order to guide the research staff through a particular procedure and thereby it helps to establish uniformity in the everyday functions of the department.
-And, each SOP will have a specific aim.
+- The SOPs should contain adequate detail to guide the research staff through a particular procedure, and thereby it helps to establish uniformity in the everyday functions of the department.
+Each SOP will have a specific aim.